Azure/azure-powershell/src/RedisCache/RedisCache/help/Get-AzRedisPrivateEndpointConnection.md

 ## PARAMETERS

 ### -DefaultProfile
-The credentials, account, tenant, and subscription used when you communicate with Azure.
+The credentials, account, tenant, and subscription used for communication with Azure.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.Core.IAzureContextContainer